Industry 4.0 - What To Expect

 When manufacturing and selling a specific product, great pains are taken to decide on a selling price.
 Multiple criteria such as the cost of the raw materials, production, logistics etc are taken into consideration before deciding on a price to quote with the customer.
 However, there is always a fair chance that the customer may not be satisfied with the price, leading to low sales of the product.
 Hence, in order to come up with optimal pricing that is both profitable to the manufacturer while also being fair to the buyer, many companies today are using price optimization analytics.
 These tools analyze various kinds of data including customer expectations, competitor pricing and inflation rate before suggesting the best possible price that can increase your profit efficiently.

 Whenever a customer claims a product warranty, detailed feedback on why the product is being returned/exchanged, is collected by the manufacturer.
-This information gives us an insight into what the problems with the product are – these could be related to the product design, quality or even the reliability of the item.
+This information gives us an insight into what the problems with the product are – these could be related to the product design, quality, or even the reliability of the item.
 Instead of just treating this information as feedback, manufacturers must analyze the data to come up with ways to improve the product to meet customer expectations.
-Today we have warranty analytics software that helps manufacturers to just that – analyze large volumes of warranty-related data from multiple channels and to apply this insight into product improvements.
+Today we have warranty analytics software that helps manufacturers do just that – analyze large volumes of warranty-related data from multiple channels and apply this insight to product improvements.

 7. Product development

 By analyzing big data, industries can gain insight into customer expectations and demand.
 One such application is in designing and developing better products by analyzing customer data from multiple sources like social media, surveys, and systems pertaining to customer service, sales and marketing.